Friday, 24, Apr, 2026

 Headnote :

-The question for determination in this appeal, arising out of a suit filed by the appellant under s.
-5(3) of the Charitable and Religious Trusts, Act, 1920, was whether the ancient temple of Shri Balaji Venkatesh at Nasik and its Sansthan constituted a charitable and religious trust within the meani...
+The issue to be resolved in this appeal, stemming from a lawsuit initiated by the appellant under section 5(3) of the Charitable and Religious Trusts Act of 1920, was whether the ancient temple of Shri Balaji Venkatesh in Nasik and its Sansthan qualified as a charitable and religious trust as define...

 The Punjab National Bank, Ltd. Vs. Its Workmen [1959] INSC 121 (24 September 1959)